lorand-ibm/hauki-admin-ui/README.md

 ## RELEASE

-### Release to Dev environment
+### Release to Test environment

-Release to dev environment https://hauki-admin-ui.dev.hel.ninja is handled automatically from master branch.
-Updates to master branch triggers azure pipeline that will run tests, build and push image to dockerhub, and finally release it to dev environment hosted by red hat openshift.
+Release to test environment https://hauki-admin-ui.dev.hel.ninja is handled automatically from master branch.
+Updates to master branch triggers azure pipeline that will run tests, build and push image to dockerhub, and finally release it to test environment hosted by red hat openshift.
 Currently azure-pipeline is configured directly from version control, but red hat openshift configuration resides in openshift cluster.